MicrosoftDocs/cpp-docs/docs/mfc/reference/cricheditview-class.md

  A [CHARFORMAT2](http://msdn.microsoft.com/library/windows/desktop/bb787883) structure which contains the character formatting attributes of the current selection.

 ### Remarks
- For more information, see the [EM_GETCHARFORMAT](http://msdn.microsoft.com/library/windows/desktop/bb788026) message and the [CHARFORMAT2](http://msdn.microsoft.com/library/windows/desktop/bb787883) structure in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+ For more information, see the [EM_GETCHARFORMAT](http://msdn.microsoft.com/library/windows/desktop/bb788026) message and the [CHARFORMAT2](http://msdn.microsoft.com/library/windows/desktop/bb787883) structure in the Windows SDK.

 ### Example
  [!code-cpp[NVC_MFCDocView#152](../../mfc/codesnippet/cpp/cricheditview-class_2.cpp)]